 2. Baboni Pet Door for Wall (Steel Frame, Telescoping Tunnel)

-Designed for wall installation, this model features a sturdy steel frame and a telescoping tunnel that adapts to different wall thicknesses.
-The three-flap system provides a sense of insulation, and the materials feel robust for daily use.
-It's a practical choice for homes where installing in a traditional door isn't possible.
+Designed for wall installation, this pet door uses a sturdy steel frame and a telescoping tunnel to fit various wall depths.
+The triple-flap system adds insulation, while the metal closing panel improves security.
+It’s a practical solution when door mounting isn’t possible.

 What We Like: